 As new parents, many of us often mirror how our parents have brought us up.
 This style of parenting might not be ideal, but it becomes our default reference point as we parent our own kids.
 Beyond that, our parenting style is also influenced by our firstborn.
-I always say, being a new parent is just like a science project – conducting ‘experiments’ or tests on the test subject, analysing findings and implementing the results with the subsequent subjects!
+I always say, being a new parent is just like a science project.
+Conducting ‘experiments’ or tests on the test subject, analysing findings, and implementing the results with the subsequent subjects!
 However, our little test subject, Leia, was more erratic than we thought!

-We faced the bulk of her temper tantrums during mealtimes, potty training and home-based learning during the stay home measures in Singapore.
+We faced the bulk of her temper tantrums during mealtimes, potty training and home-based learning during the stay-home measures in Singapore.
 I found it even more challenging during this period, with both me and my husband having to balance the parent-employee-teacher trifecta at the same time.

 Adopting a more empathetic approach with Leia had its pros and cons.
 The shortcoming is, of course, the length of time taken to see this approach through with Leia, with a 9-month-old daughter in tow.
 Establishing boundaries and doing it quickly requires a lot of time, and the empathetic approach only lasts for as long as the baby girl does not need tending to.
 However, the best part of this approach is that it empowered Leia with the ability to better understand the situation and her own decision-making payoffs.

 When it came to rewarding her good behavior, I noticed it worked really well when we first implemented the rewards system.
-However, as time went by, Leia started to be more and more extrinsically motivated and pushed for bigger rewards each time she felt that she felt that she displayed good behavior!
+However, as time went by, Leia started to be more and more extrinsically motivated and pushed for bigger rewards each time she felt that she displayed good behavior!